 I work in both digital and print media, focusing mainly on graphic design and front-end development.
 Occasionally I will need to use some of my other skills, such as illustration, photography, post production and campaign development.
 Photography is one of my favourite past-times, so it gels nicely with my graphic design work.

-I started out in the late nineties with a copy of Netscape Composer and a youngsters curiosity for this thing called the Internet.
-I would study the underlying code of websites, how they interacted with databases and servers.
-It was a sort of magic, but a sort of magic that I could harness, I was hooked.
+I started out in the late nineties with a copy of Netscape Composer and a youngsters curiosity for the Internet.
+I would study the underlying code of websites, how they interacted with databases and what sort of server stacks they ran on.
+It was sort of like magic, I was instantly hooked.

-The following years I studied graphic design and photography, while in my spare time I would create websites for bands, small businesses, friends and family.
+The following years I studied graphic design and photography, while in my spare time I created websites for various bands, small businesses and friends.
 During the early 2000’s I studied Multimedia Design and Internet Technology at a tertiary level.
 Here I spent my days blurring the lines between 3D modelling in Lightwave, interactive CD-ROM design in Director and post production fuckery in After Effects.
-My mind was racing with new ideas about how I could it bring all together in an online space.
+My mind was racing with new ideas about how I could bring this all together in an online space.

 Shortly after completing my studies I moved to Australia and soon found employment at Tower Software working as their in-house graphic designer and web master.
 My skill set was soon tapped by their development team and I found myself split between marketing and software development.
 It was a collaborative 3 year experience that was equal parts nerve-racking and enlightening.

-Shifting hemispheres to Umeå, Sweden, I found employment with HP Software, remotely managing their Information Management Digital Hub and surrounding community.
-My limited training in film and post production proved useful, as I found myself traveling regularly to film conferences, user sessions and informational pieces across the globe.
+Shifting hemispheres to Umeå, Sweden, I gained employment with HP Software, remotely managing their Information Management Digital Hub and surrounding community.
+My limited training in film and post production proved useful, as I found myself traveling regularly to film conferences, various user sessions and promo pieces across the globe.
 Over the course of my 4 years at HP Software, I grew immensely in both skills and maturity.
-I caught a glimpse into the world of mega corporations and knew it wasn’t for me.
+I caught a glimpse into the world of a mega corporation and knew it wasn’t for me.

 Moving closer to the north pole landed me in Tromsø, Norway.
 I left my job at HP Software to join ArcticZymes as their in-house graphic designer and front-end developer.
-As time has passed my role within ArcticZymes has expanded to incorporate photography, illustration, campaign development, identity system development and much more.
-Their parent company, Biotec Pharmacon, has now employed me to manage all three of it’s child companies creative work.
+As time has passed my role within ArcticZymes expanded to incorporate photography, illustration, campaign development, identity system development and much more.
+Their parent company, Biotec Pharmacon, has now employed me as the Creative Lead.